Tahvohck/Planetbase-Mods/README.md

 ## JPFarias
 João Farias was a major contributor to the planetbase modding community back in 2016, writing both the original patcher and a plethora of mods.
-Although their mods were impressive, they used the hacky Redirector mod to overwrite base game methods, and the VERY hacking Patcher to inject at all.
+Although their mods were impressive, they used the hacky Redirector mod to overwrite base game methods, and the VERY hacky Patcher to inject at all.
 Since then HarmonyLib has come around and offered much more elegant ways to patch methods, and Unity Mod Manager has given us a more robust modloader.
 I am attempting to update JPF's mods to the cleaner methods.
 Here is the conversion
 progress: